Channel Track

 Channel Track is built on the strongest possible foundation: consumer spend.

-We analyse debit and credit card transactions from 10.2 million consumers, covering 40,000 convenience stores and 145,000 foodservice outlets.
+We analyse debit and credit card transactions from 10.2 million consumers, covering 40,000 convenience stores and 183,000 foodservice outlets.
 Updated daily with only a 7-day lag, this banking data captures billions of transactions each year.
-Its scale and granularity mean we can track sales at every level – from total market trends to individual outlets, categories, regions, and even day-of-week patterns.
+Its scale and granularity mean we can track sales at every level – from total market trends to individual outlets, regions, and even day-of-week patterns.

 But we don’t stop at the “what.”